 Or let’s say that you are your child’s primary caretaker… if you were to pass, how much would it cost to cover full-time childcare?
 Do you have enough in your savings account to handle those costs?

-But before we decide whether Lemonade’s term life insurance policy in particular is right for you, let’s talk about the two main types of life insurance that are out there.
+But before we decide whether Lemonade’s life insurance policy in particular is right for you, let’s talk about the two main types of life insurance that are out there.
 (Really want extra credit?
 We take a much deeper dive into this topic in this guide.)

 What are the two main types of life insurance?